Tradenomiliitto/tradenomiitti/README.md

 ### Server installation

 Server installation for Tradenomiitti uses [Ansible](https://docs.ansible.com/).
+You need to have a recent enough version of Ansible locally, at least 2.0.0.2 which is included in Ubuntu 16.04 does not work.
 The included install configuration assumes Ubuntu with passwordless sudo access over SSH with the user `ubuntu` and Python 2 installed on the server and symlinked to `python`.
 The server needs to have a public IP and a public domain pointing at it, or else Let's encrypt will fail.

 You can install servers by running (replace ENV with dev, qa, or prod - defaults to dev if ENV_TO_DEPLOY is not specified):